Blambot Fonts

 Even better is that Nate Pieko, the creator of Blambot, is in the comic industry working as a letterer, designer and illustrator.
 So if you get a chance and need a new look like I did, check them out.

-42 Responses to “Blambot Fonts”
+42 responses to “Blambot Fonts”

-1. Nef says:
+1. Nef Avatar

 I am an avid user of blambot fonts.
 Nate Piekos is doing a great service to the community and deserves every bit of support he can get.

-2. jammer5 says:
+2. jammer5 Avatar

 Personally, I use jammers WTF font.
 It suits my ambivalent style to a T. For the professional, Blambot puts out some awesome fonts, but for hacks like me any old font will do.

-3. George says:
+3. George Avatar

 I’ve never tried Blambot.
 I get all of my fonts from 1,001 Free Fonts, but I will give Blambot a looksee.

-4. Susi Spice says:
+4. Susi Spice Avatar

 i didnt know ppl hated comic sans..i love that font lol its comic-e lol oh well i guess i shall not be using that font any time soon i guess.

-5. Donald Mills says:
+5. Donald Mills Avatar

 Like George, I’ve gotten a lot of fonts from 1001 free fonts.
 These look really good, Bearman.
 Thanks for the link.
 You’ll see me in a week as well (maybe longer, we old folks move slow…)